 Why We Chose It

-Southern Oaks, which offers packages in multiple price ranges and is extremely transparent about pricing, features a mansion surrounded by oak trees with striking lakefront views—and the venue allows the bride and groom to add on special New Orleans touches, from beignets to a jazz band.
+Southern Oaks, which offers packages in multiple price ranges and is extremely transparent about pricing, features a mansion surrounded by oak trees—and the venue allows the bride and groom to add on special New Orleans touches, from beignets to a jazz band.

-- Venue offers multiple all-inclusive packages as well as fun local add-ons including a brass band and beignets
+- Venue offers multiple all-inclusive packages as well as fun local add-ons including a jazz band and beignets

 - Parking is provided as well as a tram and overflow street parking